-NaturalVue (etafilcon A) Sphere and Asphere Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for daily wear for the correction of ametropia (myopia and hyperopia) in aphakic and/or non-aphakic persons with non-diseased eyes in powers from +20.00 to -20.00 diopters.
-The lenses may be worn by persons who exhibit astigmatism of 2.00 diopters or less that does not interfere with visual acuity.
+NaturalVue (etafilcon A) Enhanced Sphere and Asphere Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear are indicated for daily wear for the correction of ametropia (myopia and hyperopia) in aphakic and/or non-aphakic persons with non-diseased eyes in powers from +20.00 to -20.00 diopters.
+The powers currently available are +4.00 to -12.00 D. The lenses may be worn by persons who exhibit astigmatism of 2.00 diopters or less that does not interfere with visual acuity.